 When an athlete returns from their injury their confidence would have decreased there are a couple of reasons for this for example if a footballer returns to the starting line-up after an injury he will be cautious and careful when playing because he doesn’t want the same injury to happen again so he will not perform the best he could straight away some athletes will show a decreased confidence in their own skill levels.as the duration of the injury increases, an athletes motivation towards their sport may decrease, they could lose contact with the positives that got them and kept them involved in sport in the first place, this will set backs in recovery could hit motivation further.

-Frustration – This frustration is most common in long term injuries and is likely to come as a result of the rehabilitation process that follows the injury.
+This frustration is most common in long term injuries and is likely to come as a result of the rehabilitation process that follows the injury.
 It could either be frustration at having to do it or frustration at the lack of progress.
 Lack of progress may be due to the process taking longer than anticipated or simply from the athlete’s impatience and eagerness to get back into playing their sport again.

-Also, setting unrealistic targets for the athlete to meet is likely to frustrate them when they fail to meet the target.
-Depression When injured, some athletes may show signs of depression, such as decreased energy levels, constant sadness and withdrawal from social contact.
+When injured, some athletes may show signs of depression, such as decreased energy levels, constant sadness and withdrawal from social contact.
 This may be because, if they were part of a team based sport such as football, rugby or basketball they know all training is done together as a team, forming bonds and it has a rewarding social aspect.

 If an athlete is injured, depending on the severity of the injury, they are often made to train separately, usually at different times to their teammates.
 This removes the social aspect from their sport.
 Athletes may feel they’re missing out on events that occur within training, such as any training developments.